fdaciuk/hmh/README.md

 console.log(sum) // '2h 30m'
 ```

-If you want the output in minutes, you can pass this in the second parameter:
+If you want the output in minutes, you may pass it as a second parameter:

 ```js
 const sum = hmh.sum('10m 20m 30m 40m', 'minutes')